fernicar/form-filler-tool/README.md

 TLDR :
   - Save time (filling forms rapidly)
   - Save user's privacy (no data is shared with any external device)

+Client profiles :
+    - Students (Internships, Events, ...)
+    - Job seekers
+    - People looking for a new place to live
+  In general :
+    - People who care about their privacy
+    - People who care about their time